History

 Evan is a member of the Council of Parents Advocates and Attorneys (COPAA) and California Association of Parent and Child Advocacy (CAPCA).

 Evan takes a collaborative approach to each individual case, ensuring that the child is the focus of all service he provides.
-In his spare time, Evan enjoys surfing, traveling and most of all spending time with his daughter.
+In his spare time, Evan enjoys surfing, traveling and most of all spending time with his three children, ages 4, 5, and 8.

 Bar Admission